 ScotlandsPeople offers Scottish genealogical records.
 You need to register with them and pay to view the records.
 It is available to access from a library or at home without a library login.
 You can buy credits directly from the ScotlandsPeople website or a voucher from most libraries and the Local Studies Department.
 We have various vouchers available with a discount price (while stocks last).
 You don't need a library membership to buy a voucher.

 There are also family history web resources not requiring library login.

 Oxford Reference includes key titles in Oxford Companions and Oxford Dictionaries series and illustrated natural history titles such as Encyclopedia of Mammals.
-To sign in, use your library number and PIN.
+To sign in, use your library number.